 2. Smoke

-Unless you want sore red eyes from a smoke-filled room, we don’t suggest using pine indoors.
+We don’t suggest using pine indoors unless you want sore red eyes from a smoke-filled room.
 It produces a lot more smoke than most other types of wood, although Douglas fir gives it a run for its money.

-Although an outdoor breeze will help get rid of smoke around a campfire, it’s still not ideal.
+Although an outdoor breeze will help to remove smoke around a campfire, it’s still not ideal.
 Expect to get at least a few massive smoke plumes in your face as the fire burns.

 Of course, there’s a difference between seasoned pine and green wood.
 While dry wood still gives off smoke, it’s nothing compared to what you’ll face using the green stuff.